inseq-team/inseq/docs/source/examples/custom_attribute_target.rst

     </div>

-From this example, we see that the masculine Italian determiner "il" is 70% more likely than its feminine counterpart "la" before "manager", and that the model is mostly influenced by nouns and pronouns in the source, including the word manager itself.
+From this example, we see that the masculine Italian determiner "il" is 70% more likely than its feminine counterpart "la" before "manager", and that the model is mostly influenced by the word manager itself.
 A textbook example of gender bias in machine translation!
-We can also see how the divergence between the two generations has almost no impact in the generation of what is left in the sentence.
+We can also see how the divergence between the two generations has almost no impact on following tokens, if we weight them by the difference in log probabilities.

 .. note::
     The ``aggregate_map`` argument is useful to inform the library about which functions should be used when aggregating